 Hours of usage

-If the lift will be run more often, it’ll require more frequent service.
-That’s key for operations that run their lifts multiple shifts.
+If a forklift runs more often, it will require more frequent service.
+This is crucial for material handling operations that run their lifts across multiple shifts.

 But be careful: There will come a point at which the lift becomes too expensive to continue repairing.
-That's called the "economic life" of the forklift.
-And it means you're financially better off buying another one.
-We’ll cover this concept in more detail a little later on in this post.
+This is referred to as the forklift’s “useful life.”
+And it means you are financially better off buying another one.

 How Much Does it Cost to Maintain a Forklift?

-As you now know, there are a variety of factors that influence how often you need to maintain your forklift.
-That also means how much it costs to maintain your trucks will vary as well.
-Plus, maintenance costs rise as lifts age.
-So your costs won’t be the same, for the same lift, from year to year.
+As you now know, many factors influence how often you need to maintain your forklift.
+That also means the cost of maintaining your forklift will vary.
+Plus, maintenance repair costs rise as lifts age.
+Your costs for the same lift will vary from year to year.

-First off, you’ll need to know the following data:
+First off, you will need to know the following data:

-Then, once you’ve got all your numbers, you can plug them into our free forklift maintenance calculator below for a rough cost estimate:
+Then, once you have got all your numbers, you can plug them into our free forklift maintenance calculator below for a rough cost estimate:

 When Maintenance Costs Too Much

-Keep in mind that there is an upper limit to how much you should pay for maintenance.
-It’s called the “economic life” of your forklift.
-And if you see the cost of maintenance inching towards $4 per hour, that’s your cue to look into buying another forklift.
+There is an upper limit to how much you should pay for maintenance.
+It is called the “economic life” of your forklift.
+If you see the cost of maintenance inching towards $4 per hour, that is your cue to buy another forklift.

-Now that you have a baseline figure for maintenance costs, here are some helpful and actionable tips you can use to cut that figure down.
+Now that you have a baseline figure for maintenance costs, here are some helpful and actionable forklift maintenance tips you can use to cut that figure down.

 -

-It might sound counterintuitive, but the more maintenance you regularly perform, the lower your repair bills will be.
-That's because regular maintenance should help you catch little problems before they snowball into bigger problems.
+It might sound counterintuitive, but the more maintenance you regularly perform, the lower your forklift repair bills will be.
+Regular preventive maintenance should help you catch little issues before they escalate.

 Wash Your Forklifts Regularly

-If your lift operates in an especially dirty environment, you should wash it down with soap and water.
-Not only can dirt and debris cause a number of issues, including binding of the tires, mast damage, and electrical issues.
-But OSHA requires your forklifts to be clean:
+If your forklift operates in a dirty environment, be sure to wash it with soap and water.
+Dirt and debris can lead to problems like tire binding, mast damage, and electrical issues.
+Plus, OSHA regulations require forklifts to be kept clean.

 "Industrial trucks shall be kept in a clean condition, free of lint, excess oil, and grease.
 Noncombustible agents should be used for cleaning trucks.
 Low flash point (below 100 °F.) solvents shall not be used.
 High flash point (at or above 100 °F.) solvents may be used.
 Precautions regarding toxicity, ventilation, and fire hazard shall be consonant with the agent or solvent used."